Skjalm Hvide: Saxo Grammaticus at Sorø Abbey

 In the preface of Gesta Danorum, Saxo included a warm appreciation of both Archbishops of Lund, Absalon and Anders Sunesen, as well as the reigning King Valdemar II.
 In the preface, Saxo writes that his patron Absalon, the Archbishop of Lund, had encouraged him to write a heroic history of the Danes.
 Although Saxo Grammaticus is commonly viewed by the modern-day Danes as their "first national historian", two other coherent accounts of Danish history by Danish authors predate Gesta Danorum.

 The earliest one is Chronicon Roskildense (English: Roskilde Chronicle), a small work written in Latin, completed in c.
 1143, spanning from the introduction of Christianity in Denmark to the author's own time.
 The next Danish historiography to be published was Brevis historia regum Dacie, written by Sven Aggesen (b. c.
 1140–1150 – death unknown), thought to have been finished in 1186 or 1187 (the last event described happened in 1185), covering the years 300–1185.

 Importantly, after the death in 1201 of his patron Absalon, Saxo Grammaticus appears to have changed his agenda.
 What eventually came to be the first nine books of Gesta Danorum, were actually written after the death of Absalon, and they focus largely on mythology, for which Saxo has been criticized for.
 The contrast to the seven books written during the lifetime of Absalon is "enormous", leading the main core of scholars to divide the two parts into mythical (books I–IX) and historical (books X–XVI), the last of the historical books being based on Absalon's memories.
-Therefore, we prefer to support the composition order of Gesta Danorum as X–XVI, followed by I–IX, and ending with the preface, says historian André Muceniecks from the Department of History at University of Sao Paulo in Brazil.
+Therefore, we prefer to support the composition order of Gesta Danorum as X–XVI, followed by I–IX, and ending with the preface, says historian André Muceniecks from the Department of History at University of São Paulo in Brazil.